DavidAnson/markdownlint/README.md

 Rules can be enabled, disabled, and configured via `options.config` (described below) to define the expected behavior for a set of inputs.
-To enable or disable rules within a file, add one of these markers to the appropriate place (HTML comments don't appear in the final markup):
+To enable or disable rules at a particular location within a file, add one of these markers to the appropriate place (HTML comments don't appear in the final markup):

-* Disable all rules unconditionally: `<!-- markdownlint-disable -->`
+* Disable all rules: `<!-- markdownlint-disable -->`
-* Enable all rules unconditionally: `<!-- markdownlint-enable -->`
+* Enable all rules: `<!-- markdownlint-enable -->`
 * Disable one or more rules by name: `<!-- markdownlint-disable MD001 MD005 -->`
 * Enable one or more rules by name: `<!-- markdownlint-enable MD001 MD005 -->`
 * Capture the current rule configuration: `<!-- markdownlint-capture -->`